devzendo/transputer-macro-assembler/README.md

 via macros and ALIGN/DB/DD/DW directives.
 Its input language is a small subset of Microsoft MASM 5.1.

+It also supports the instruction set of the Inmos T414/T800/T801/T805 Transputer, when the .TRANSPUTER directive is given.

 (C) 2018 Matt J. Gumbley
 matt.gumbley@devzendo.org
 @mattgumbley @devzendo